Aslaan001/Creative-portfolio-Website-/README.md

 ## 📄 Project Overview

 The goal of this assignment was to design and develop a **visually impressive multi-page website** that demonstrates creativity, clean layout, animations, and responsiveness.
-This project draws inspiration from reference sites such as [HookUX](https://hookux.com), [RouserLab](https://www.rouserlab.com), and others mentioned in the Elite8 Digital email.
+This project draws inspiration from reference sites such as [HookUX](https://hookux.com), [RouserLab](https://www.rouserlab.com)  as mentioned in the Elite8 Digital email.

 ---